SantiagoHR2020/04-Web-APIs-Code-Quiz/README.md

 # Site Images

-# screenshot of the start page
+# Screenshot of the start page

 ![screenshot of the start page](assets/images/screenshot1.PNG)

-# screenshot of the quiz page
+# Screenshot of the quiz page

 ![screenshot of the start page](assets/images/screenshot2.PNG)

-# screenshot of the initail page
+# Screenshot of the initail page

 ![screenshot of the start page](assets/images/screenshot3.PNG)

-# screenshot of the high score page
+# Screenshot of the high score page

 ![screenshot of the start page](assets/images/screenshot4.PNG)